-the topic is narrowed down and a research question is developed.
+First, the topic is specified together with the supervisor and a research question for the Master's Thesis is developed.
 Within the framework of the Master's Thesis, the students work on this scientific question.
-Among other things, literature research, theoretical models and/or empirical methods are applied.
-The actual teaching and learning methods depend on the respective research question and are decided jointly with the supervisor in each individual case.
+Among other things, literature research, formal modeling and/or empirical methods are used.
+The actual teaching and learning methods depend on the respective research question are to be clarified with the supervisor in each individual case.

-Academic literature, software, etc.
+Academic literature, software and so on